ircdocs/modern-irc/dcc.md

 After opening the direct TCP connection, the sending client sends the raw bytes of the file over the newly-established connection.

+### Resuming The Send

+This section is not yet written.

+## DCC RESUME

+This section is not yet written.

+## DCC ACCEPT

+This section is not yet written.

 ---